workingjubilee/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

-An event listener is a piece of code that instructs the browser, through the DOM, to listen for events of a specific kind and respond to them in a defined manner, eg a function.
+An event listener is a piece of code that instructs the browser, through the DOM, to listen for events of a specific kind (delineated by a 'string') and respond to them in a defined manner, e.g. a function.

 4. Why would we convert a NodeList into an Array?

 NodeList is an Array-like object.
-Because it is an object, it does not have access to all Array methods.
-If we want to use all Array methods or if we want to have a more ordered list, we would convert the NodeList into an Array.
+Because it is an Array-like object but not an Array, it has access to some but not all Array methods.
+If we want to use non-included Array methods, or even if we want to have a more ordered list, we would convert the NodeList into an Array.

 5. What is a component?

-A component is a piece of code that has as few dependencies as possible, making it easy to detach from its surroundings and integrate into a new project.
-It can be reused to realize a specific part of any different projects, and is a self contained entity.
-The most classic example on the web would probably be the navigation bar, which remains the same, and is integratable into every page of a given website.
+A component is a piece of code that is as detachable and reusable as possible, making it easy to integrate into a new project.
+Because it has minimal dependencies and is functional in itself, it can be reused to realize a specific part of many different projects quickly.
+The most classic example in web development would probably be the navigation bar, which remains largely similar throughout a series of web pages while being integrated into every page of the site.

 ### Git Set up